The place where celebrities & corporations come to learn how to ride a motorcycle.

 If you are going to use one of our training motorcycles for the course, you must be able to place both of your feet on the ground when sitting on our training motorcycles.
 You should be at least 5 feet tall or have a 28 inch inseam.
 If you cannot place both of your feet on the ground, you will not be allowed to take the course for safety reasons.
 (We have a height measurement chart on site).

-If an APBRC class is not posted on our website, go to the Course Schedule page of our website and follow us on Eventbrite for email notifications when we post them.
+If an APBRC class is not posted on our website, go to the Course Schedule page of our website and follow us on Eventbrite (our registration platform) for email notifications when we post them.
 You can also sign-up for our newsletter on the Home Page of this website under "Dashboard", "Like" our Facebook page and/or follow us on Instagram to be notified when the next one will be held.
 The APBRC is usually offered on weekends every 6-8 weeks.
 It is also offered periodically as a private lesson.

 WAITLIST